 The main elements that influence shoppers’ behavior are:

-- Psychological studies in the 1980s found that faster-paced music caused shoppers to move faster through grocery stores.
-Conversely, slower music made people move more slowly through the store, browsing through more items.
+Psychological studies in the 1980s found that faster-paced music caused shoppers to move faster through grocery stores.
+Conversely, slower music for business made people move more slowly through the store, browsing through more items.

 Choosing Songs for Your Brand

 Now that you have an understanding of the elements that influence shopping behavior, here are some questions to help you create the perfect playlist for your customers:

 Would your target audience prefer foreground or background music?

 Would your customers prefer music with lyrics or without?